This article originally appeared on VICE Australia.

 In the spectrum of human emotion, there is no better feeling than being impressed.
 And when you step inside the strange, unfamiliar-smelling home of someone you’re falling in love with, impressed hits you like a frozen ham.

 Their home features layers of style and creativity and overall cleanliness you’d never imagined possible.
 Giant rainforest plants, the color of limes.
 A wooden desk featuring some kind of arts-and-craft project, half-finished.
 A bed, nicely made.
 And then a song starts up, and it’s the perfect song—instantly catchy, but the right amount of obscure—and again you feel intimidated because even their music is cool.
 But there’s something else, too, something that takes you a moment to place.
 What’s that smell?
 And you realize it’s a smell you’ve been smelling for two days, but you’ve only just noticed.
 And it’s the smell of deodorant, laundry detergent, coffee grinds, and a person’s soul, all together, turned way up.
 And you stand there inhaling and exhaling and inhaling like an idiot.

 And then you have awkward but spectacular unprotected sex because you both figure you’re about to date anyway.

 The Weeks After

 Like you’re late.
 Or the car breaks down.
 Or it rains.
-Or someone was cracking onto you at a dinner party.
-Or you forget to ask “how’d the meeting go?”
+Or someone was hitting on you at a dinner party.
+Or you forget to ask, “How’d the meeting go?”
 Or you left in the morning without putting your plate in the dishwasher.
 Or you insist on talking about a topic they’re not comfortable discussing.
 Or you feel vulnerable when you’re supposed to be strong.
 Or any number of things that your ex would have faced with three days of frowning of determined silence.
 But that doesn’t happen.
-This new person just smiles and says, “Yeah it’s all good, I understand” and just like that, you’re in love.
+This new person just smiles and says, “Yeah, it’s all good, I understand” and just like that, you’re in love.